nikkisquared/UniMazeGenEX-DingoMode-2015/README.md

 UniMazeGenEX DingoMode 2015
 ==========================

 UniMazeGenEX DingoMode 2015 is a toy built on pygame and pygcurse that generates random displays of ASCII drawing characters.
 It features various controls to try to give the user a lot of power, such as changing the colours, the range of characters being drawn, and taking screenshots.

 Usage
 =====

-Requires pygame and python 2. pygcurse is provided.
+Requires python 2, pygame, and pygcurse (please get pygcurse from here: https://github.com/asweigart/pygcurse).
 python runme.py

 Controls